Top 100 Recent CVEs

 Steps to mitigate:

-• Apply general security best practices to prevent exploitation of buffer overflow vulnerabilities.
+• [Implement general security best practices to reduce the risk of unknown vulnerabilities]

 What it does: